The Rajarani temple (11th -12th C.C.E) of Bhubaneswar is one of the Kalinga temples well known for exquisite sculptures.

 Sometimes, these 8 are supplemented by 2 more directions – Urdhwa (Zenith) and Adho (Nadir) assigned to Brahma and Vishnu.

-This concept of Dikpalas are applied in Vaastu Shastra, in temple and house architecture and also in town planning and layout.
+This concept of Dikpalas is applied in Vaastu Shastra, in temple and house architecture and also in town planning and layout.